 Goyer also confirmed that the cast and crew would shoot more scenes in Malta due to the UK’s third nationwide lockdown, which began in late December 2020.
 In the same LovinMalta interview, Goyer revealed that Malta had been earmarked as a key shooting location before filming began, but extra sequences would be shot across the republic as a stand-in for various environments and planets in Foundation’s universe.

-In February 2021, Film New Europe revealed that shooting had wrapped in Malta, but it’s unclear if other scenes or reshoots still need to be gathered before post-production can accelerate.
+In February 2021, Film New Europe revealed that shooting had wrapped in Malta.
 Filming has also taken place in Fuerteventura in the Canary Islands and Tenerife respectively, according to Spanish news outlets Canarias7 and El Dia.

-Leah Harvey and Lou Llobell, who will portray Salvor Hardin and Gaal Dornick respectively, have confirmed that they have finished filming their scenes for the TV show.
+Leah Harvey and Lou Llobell, who will portray Salvor Hardin and Gaal Dornick respectively, confirmed that they have finished filming their scenes for the TV show around that time.
 You can check out Llobell's April 2 Instagram post below, which reveals that she has finished shooting on the production after 19 months:

 Foundation is a compendium of sci-fi novels written by Isaac Asimov.
 The US author’s series is made up of seven books, with the core trilogy – Foundation, Foundation and Empire, and Second Foundation – comprising eight short stories that, after being released individually, were published as three collections in the early 1950s.

-Unbeknownst to the board, however, Seldon secretly creates a second Foundation at the opposite end of the galaxy for mysterious purposes.
+Unbeknownst to the Empire's overlords, however, Seldon secretly creates a second Foundation at the opposite end of the galaxy for mysterious purposes.
 What unfolds is a complex, interweaving saga and, due to its convoluted plot, Goyer has already hinted that it will take multiple seasons to tell Foundation’s vast story.

 “The audience is changing the way that we’re consuming stories,” Goyer told LovinMalta.
 “Game of Thrones was one of the first to do a giant novelistic show and now, with Foundation, we can hopefully [tell] the story over 80 episodes, or 80 hours, as opposed to trying to condense it down into a two or three-hour film.”